Annise Parker: Personal life

 Parker and her wife, Kathy Hubbard, have been together since 1990.
 On January 16, 2014, Parker and Hubbard were married in Palm Springs, California.
-They have two adopted children together, as well as a then-teenage boy that they offered a home and whom they consider their son, and a god-daughter.
+They have two adopted children together.
+In addition, the couple provided a home to a teenaged boy; they consider him their son as well.

-Parker resides in East Montrose (a neighborhood of Houston) as of 2002; she had lived there since around 1991.

 Awards and honors

-In June 2020, in honor of the 50th anniversary of the first LGBTQ Pride parade, Queerty named her among the fifty heroes “leading the nation toward equality, acceptance, and dignity for all people”.
+In June 2020, in honor of the 50th anniversary of the first LGBTQ Pride parade, Queerty named Parker among the fifty heroes "leading the nation toward equality, acceptance, and dignity for all people."